 Failure to Restore: Restoration may fail for various reasons, e.g., blocked merge link, failure in the backup path.
 It may even cause a deadlock where two simultaneously failed demands block each other on two different nodes.
 All these cases are handled through a time-out mechanism at the end-nodes.
 After sending the data out on the backup path, the end-nodes wait for a time equal to the maximum time for successful restoration.
 If data is not received on the backup path, the end node stops data transmission and retries after a random interval (similar to exponential backoff in Ethernet), up to a maximum number of attempts.
-This step differs for uni-directional traffic and failures, where the destination will need to send a signal to the source to notify the receipt of data on the backup path.
-We have also shown that there is no possibility of deadlocks with uni-directional traffic [4].
+This step differs for uni-directional traffic and failures, where the destination will need to send a signal to the source to notify the receipt of data on

-End of Backup Transmission: Once data transmission ends on the backup path, e.g., when the primary path becomes operational, the nodes unblock the merge links.
+End of Backup Transmission: Once data transmission ends on the backup path, e.g., when the pri-mary path becomes operational, the nodes unblock the merge links.